-Where are you going ?
+Where did you go ?

 The track of the expedition has intrigued historians for nearly 150 years and is still the source of great debate even today.
 No one really knows exactly where Burke and Wills went.
 The records are fragmented, inaccurate and in some cases missing altogether.